Publishing outstanding poetry since 1986

 Cover art: “The Inside Story” by Michael Sickler, multimedia collage

-The long-awaited Summer 2024 Issue of The Comstock Review (volume 38.1) is available now!
+The long-awaited Summer 2024 Issue of The Comstock Review (volume 38.1) is still available!

 The Comstock Review / P.O.
 Box 205 / LaFayette NY 13084